 First-Year Moot Court Opportunities

 The first-year moot court requirement is often fulfilled within the Legal Practice Workshop course, a mandatory class offered in the spring semester.
 All students must prepare a substantial piece of writing—typically, an appellate brief—and advocate orally on behalf of a fictitious client.
 First-year students are able to satisfy this requirement by participating in the Paul, Weiss, Rifkind, Wharton & Garrison Moot Court Program.
 Under this program, students can take part in the Foundation Moot Court program, along with a group of domestic moot court competitions outside of the Law School.
-Other students choose to satisfy their moot court requirement by participating in an international moot court competition through programs outside of the Law School.
+Other students choose to satisfy their moot court requirement by participating in one of the three, first-year programs within the Winston & Strawn International Moot Court Program.
 The icons below offer more information about both of these options.
 The 2017-2018 application information will be updated towards the end of the summer.